All Episodes

 A McCain official said that Mr. Graham was simply saying that we are laying out the economic plan this week.

-The plan is comprehensive, building immediate near-term relief for Americans hurting today, as well as longer term solutions to get our economy back on track.
+The plan is comprehensive, building immediate near-term relief for Americans hurting today, as well as longer-term solutions to get our economy back on track.

-Anyway, McCain is now denounced.
+Anyway, McCain has now denounced Phil Graham.

 He doesn't speak for me.